basyair7/AVRLite/README.md

 int fadeAmount = 5;  // Amount by which brightness changes per step

 /**
- * Function to control PWM on LED_3, simulating a fading effect.
+ * @brief Function to control PWM on LED_3, simulating a fading effect.
  * The brightness is incremented or decremented, creating a fade-in and fade-out effect.
  */
+uint8_t pwmLED;
 void pwmExample() {
     // Check if the elapsed time since the last update is greater than or equal to 30 ms if (uptimeMs() - previous_uptimeMs >= 30L) {